isene/astropanel/README.md

 And on Arch:
 `pacman -S ruby git xorg-xwininfo xdotool imagemagick w3m-img`

+Also, images like the star chart and APOD is only reliably tested on the URXVT terminal emulator.

 ## Launching Astropanel
 The first time you launch Astropanel (make astropanel.rb executable; `chmod +x